tommikaikkonen/redux-orm-primer/README.md

 });
 ```

-it would only get run after the actions `createTodo`, `addTagToTodo` and `removeTagFromTodo` that possibly create more tags.
+it would only get run after the actions `createTodo`, `addTagToTodo` and `removeTagFromTodo` that possibly change the Tag model state.

 When possible, we return plain objects and direct references from the state from selectors.
 It is much easier to use pure React components by passing plain JavaScript to props -- with Model instances, you would have to override `shouldComponentUpdate` to avoid redundant renders.